vitorotri/computer-music/convolution-reverb/README.md

 ## Usage

 The MAIN.pd file has the main patch.
+Follow the instructions inside the patch to read an audio file and do the convolution using the scene.txt file.
+The scene.txt file is...

+## License

+Please, read the LICENSE file for rights and limitations.

 ## References

-...
+[1] Allen & Berkeley

+[2] Queiroz